 The purpose of this page is to help you understand how Design and Technology is taught in Stannington Infant School.

-Children’s development within design and technology follows the Early Years Foundation Stage guidance as part of the Understanding of the World area of learning.
+Children’s development within Design and Technology follows the Early Years Foundation Stage guidance and is taught through Expressive Arts and Physical development (fine motor skills).
 In this area of development children will be developing skills in manipulating and joining materials, as well as using simple construction kits, matching, sorting, pattern making and developing relationships with numbers and shapes.
 This will be linked to current learning as part of the creative curriculum.

 Key stage 1